LironeFitoussi/TA-at-IITC/General Exercises/Week 2/Arrays/javascript-arrays-exercises-with-hints.md

     Hint: `arrayName.reverse()` reverses the array in place.
     [Learn more about reverse()](https://www.w3schools.com/jsref/jsref_reverse.asp)

-17. Create an array of names.
+17. HARD: Create an array of names.
 Use the `map()` method to create a new array where each name is prefixed with "Hello, ".
     Hint: The callback function for `map()` should return the modified string.
     [Learn more about map()](https://www.w3schools.com/jsref/jsref_map.asp)